 The Services do not replace the need for Customer to maintain regular data backups or redundant data archives. itopia HAS NO OBLIGATION OR LIABILITY FOR ANY LOSS, ALTERATION, DESTRUCTION, DAMAGE, CORRUPTION, OR RECOVERY OF CUSTOMER DATA.

-7.1 itopia Systems and Security Obligations. itopia will employ security measures in accordance with applicable industry practice and itopia’s data privacy and security policy as amended from time to time (”Privacy and Security Policy”).
+7.1 itopia Security Obligations. itopia will employ security measures in accordance with applicable industry practice and itopia’s data privacy and security policy as amended from time to time (”Privacy and Security Policy”).

 7.3 Prohibited Data.
 Customer acknowledges that the Services are not designed with security and access management for Processing the following categories of information: (a) data that is classified and or used on the U.S. Munitions list, including software and technical data; (b) articles, services, and related technical data designated as defense articles or defense services; and (c) ITAR (International Traffic in Arms Regulations) related data, (each of the foregoing, “Prohibited Data”).
 Customer shall not, and shall not permit any Authorized User or other Person to, provide any Prohibited Data to, or Process any Prohibited Data through, the Services, the itopia Systems, or any itopia Personnel.
 Customer is solely responsible for reviewing all Customer Data and shall ensure that no Customer Data constitutes or contains any Prohibited Data.